jaammees/racer/README.md

 ![Race Title](https://raw.githubusercontent.com/jaammees/racer/master/media/mountains.png)

-The flowers were inspired by the tulips stage in Outrun 2006.
+The flowers in race two were inspired by the tulips stage in Outrun 2006.
 There were supposed to be different coloured flowers.

 ![Race Title](https://raw.githubusercontent.com/jaammees/racer/master/media/tulips.png)